 As a courtesy, Sonatype notified John Deere and npm of these dependencies.
 We have not heard from John Deere prior to publishing.

-Nexus Firewall keeps you protected
+Sonatype Repository Firewall keeps you protected

 This discovery follows our earlier report of malicious Python packages that stole Telegram cache files and set up illicit Remote Desktop (RDP) accounts on Windows systems.